amelmgn/docs/doc_example.md

 ## Batch Editing

-By selecting more than one item in the explorer will allow you to click on :icon{name="material-symbols:filter-list"} and edit several items' fields at once to have the same value.
+By selecting more than one item in the explorer will allow you to click on "filter-list" and edit several items' fields at once to have the same value.

 ## Bookmarks

 Bookmarks are custom views for your collections that include specified configurations, layouts, visible fields, sorting, filtering and more.

 To create a bookmark, navigate to the Settings -> Bookmarks module.
-Here, you can create a new one by clicking on :icon{name="material-symbols:add-circle-outline-rounded"}.
+Here, you can create a new one by clicking on "add-circle-outline-rounded".

 You'll see the "Editing Preset" form, where you can set the name and collection, amongst layout and other values for this bookmark.
 Note that leaving the name field empty will make it so this bookmark is what is viewed for this collection by default.